cc1683/self-learning-notes/Computer Architecture Lab 2019/README.md

 - Arduino Nano

   A rapid prototyping board that contains a microcontroller.
-Similar to a small computer, it can be programmed to control inputs and putputs peripheral devices.
+Similar to a small computer, it can be programmed to control inputs and outputs peripheral devices.

 - NodeMCU